10 Business Functions That Are Ready To Use Artificial Intelligence

-Another way AI is already at work in businesses today is helping facilities managers optimise energy use and the comfort of occupants.
+Another way AI is already at work in businesses today is helping facilities managers optimise energy use and the comfort of occupants, you can find more information of InstantInfo Systems.
 Building automation, the use of artificial intelligence to help manage buildings and control lighting and heating/cooling systems, uses internet-of-things devices and sensors as well as computer vision to monitor buildings.
 Based upon the data that is collected, the AI system can adjust the building’s systems to accommodate for the number of occupants, time of day, and more.
 AI helps facilities managers improve energy efficiency of the building.
 An additional component of many of these systems is building security as well.

 Heineken, along with many other companies, uses data analytics at every stage of the manufacturing process from the supply chain to tracking inventory on store shelves.
+Software that are dedicated to business operations, like Inventory Optimization, can definitely help elevate the business’ productivity.
 Predictive intelligence can not only anticipate demand and ramp production up or down, but sensors on equipment can predict maintenance needs.
 AI helps flag areas of concern in the manufacturing process before costly issues erupt.
 Machine vision can also support the quality control process at manufacturing facilities.

 Accounting and Finance